 An annuity can offer several benefits to individuals, including:

-- Guaranteed Income: One of the main benefits of an annuity is the guarantee of a steady stream of income for the individual’s lifetime or a set term.
+- Guaranteed Income: One of the main benefits of an annuity is the guarantee of a steady income stream for the individual’s lifetime or a set term.
 This can provide security and peace of mind, especially in retirement.

 - Tax Deferral: Annuities offer tax deferral, which means that the individual’s investment grows tax-free until they receive payments.
 This can result in a larger overall payout and more tax-efficient withdrawals in retirement.